Floorp-Projects/Floorp/testing/docs/xpcshell/index.rst

     0:00.62 ERROR Failed to initialize debugging: Error: resource://devtools appears to be inaccessible from the xpcshell environment.
    This can usually be resolved by adding:
      firefox-appdir = browser
-   to the xpcshell.ini manifest.
+   to the xpcshell.toml manifest.
    It is possible for this to alter test behevior by triggering additional browser code to run, so check test behavior after making this change.

 This is typically a test in core code.
-You can attempt to add that to the xpcshell.ini, however as it says, it might affect how the test runs and cause failures.
-Generally the firefox-appdir should only be left in xpcshell.ini for tests that are in the browser/ directory, or are Firefox-only.
+You can attempt to add that to the xpcshell.toml, however as it says, it might affect how the test runs and cause failures.
+Generally the firefox-appdir should only be left in xpcshell.toml for tests that are in the browser/ directory, or are Firefox-only.